Transformations Clinical Psychology

 Solution-Focused Brief Therapy (SFBT)

 Solution-Focused Brief Therapy (SFBT) is a widely used therapy approach that differs from traditional forms of therapy.
-SFBT is centred around establishing solutions in the present moment and exploring client’s hopes for the future.
+While traditional approaches take time to analyse pathology and a client’s past life events, SFBT is centred around establishing solutions in the present moment and exploring client’s hopes for the future.
 In this way, clients are able to receive a relatively fast, yet realistic, solution to their problems.
-This method deals less with the “why” behind problems and more with the “how” of treating these challenges.
+This method deals less with the “why” behind problems client’s encounter, and more with the “how” of treating these challenges.

 What is SFBT?